 IP TAKE: McDonnell seeks to fund innovative ideas in brain science and computing.
 It also prioritizes funding for international initiatives .
 However, individual applicants can submit proposals only once every three years.

-PROFILE: With an endowment well into the hundreds of millions of dollars, the James S. McDonnell Foundation (JSMF) is interested only in science research.
-It has a particular focus on brain science, human cognition, fighting brain cancer, and understanding complex systems.
+PROFILE: With an endowment well into the hundreds of millions of dollars, the James S. McDonnell Foundation (JSMF) was founded in 1950 by aerospace and aviation industry leader James S. McDonnell and focuses on science research.
+The foundation prioritizes on brain science, human cognition, fighting brain cancer, and understanding complex systems.

-JSMF currently has three main funding priorities.
+JSMF currently has two main funding priorities.

 The foundation's website lists available funding opportunities for the first two programs, including an online application process and FAQ for those that are open to proposals.

-- Susan Fitzpatrick, President
+Susan Fitzpatrick, President